 Kathryn taught for many years and during her teaching career discovered with her students the joys and unexpected and surprising results of the printing process.

-Paul carves mainly abstract, semi-abstract and occasionally figurative pieces in a range of stone types including limestone, sandstone, soapstone and alabaster.
+Paul carves mainly abstract, semi-abstract and occasionally figurative pieces in a range of stone types including limestone, sandstone, marble, soapstone and alabaster.
 He enjoys the act of carving, the ring of the stone, the feel and even the distinctive smell of different types of stone.
-It is a totally engrossing activity - even meditative.
+It is a totally engrossing activity.

 He loves stone and is endlessly fascinated by the challenge of carving it and revealing the hidden qualities of this hard old material that was created millions of years ago and will long outlast us.

 Peter has exhibited in galleries throughout England including the Royal West of England Academy and the Royal Academy.
 Originally from Dorset he studied painting at Bournemouth College of Art.
 In 1962, following the award of a Travelling Scholarship, he went to live and paint in southern Sweden.
 In 2006 he ended forty year career in art education and returned to painting full-time.